 “Bonni!”
 Apricot chirps with delight reaching over the countertop to give a warm hug.
 “I did not know you worked here?”

 “Yeah, well, I needed a part-time job, turns out you can’t be a movie star without having one.” she laughs.
 “So what brings you here?”

 “I was late for class, stupid detour blocked my train,” Apricot shrugs.

 Bonni leans over whispering “I got a story for you.
 I overheard the cops talking about that.
-They spoke of the boss being upset about not getting the robber alive.
+They spoke of the Okabe officials being real upset about not getting the robber alive.
 Instead though, they didn’t refer to them as a robber but rather “the witch”.
 A little odd considering the circumstances.
 How out of place is a freak lightning storm?
 And how many people died?”

-Apricot gives a funny expression.
+Apricot gives a smirk.
 “How is that a story?
 Sounds more like a story for a novel.”

 “Heh, well normally I would agree but the way they were chatting about it was not like the typical upset they had to kill her but… like they wanted her for some reason.
 Kept saying they had a deadline to bag one.”
 Bonni leans over onto the counter drumming her fingers against the polished wood.
 “I will tell you more about it later but right now is there anything I can get you?”